Esraycu97/nodedrawing/README.md

 # NodeDrawing
 A Multiplayer Real-Time drawing, using materializecss and angularJS in front-end and NodeJS in back-end.

+## Features of Application

+* Name prompt and unique ID auto generated por each user
+* Cursors for each user in the app
+* Name aside of each cursor of the user.
+* 5 color to change (Yellow,Blue,Green,Black,Red)
+* 3 Thicks to change

 ## Installation of Application

 * Install Node.js from [nodejs.org](https://nodejs.org/en/download/)